yoshiemuranaka/contact_control/README.md

 contact control
 ===========
+This project was to help me practice Backbone.
-keeps track of your friends, family, and work contacts
+It keeps track of your friends, family, and work contacts

 > ruby, backbone, jquery, postgreSQL